francois-le-ko4la/lovelace-entity-progress-card/README.md

     ```

     > Check your syntax.
 Here, we are using entity values; therefore, we
-    > access the value through xxx.state.
+    > access the value through xyz.state.
 Sometimes, the value will be an
     > attribute.

   - Set the minimum, maximum, step value, and unit accordingly.